CoolProp/CoolProp/Web/coolprop/wrappers/MATLAB/index.rst

 Precompiled
 ^^^^^^^^^^^
-You can download the pre-compiled versions from `the buildbot slave <http://www.coolprop.dreamhosters.com:8010/nightly/>`_
+You can download the pre-compiled nightly versions from :sfnightly:`MATLAB`.

 Do-it-yourself (masochistic)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^